Festival of Sex Work

 3. Event facilitators must be aware that some content may trigger a negative emotional impact on participants.
 Any planned event content that may be at all traumatic (including discussions of violence, abuse, suicide) must be made clear to participants prior to the event.
 It must also be made clear to participants that they can leave the event whenever they want and should debriefing be necessary, festival organisers will arrange this in accordance with our Safer Spaces Policy.

 4. The Festival is made up of events that are either sex worker only or open to the public.
-In terms of ensuring the safety of event participants, public events will be clearly indicated as such.
-(Further discussion of this below)
+In

 5. Festival organisers will ensure that a safer space and debriefers will be made available at all events.
 Participants will be made aware that their involvement is completely voluntary and the right to exit any event plus access to a debriefer will be upheld.